Fredderic/FullThumbs/README.md

 The application uses a subcommand structure:
 - **Main command**: Handles auto-update configuration and runs the application with update checking
 - **`run` subcommand**: Runs the application directly without the auto-update loop (primarily for internal use)
-  - `--update-interval SECONDS`: Sets auto-update check interval in seconds (0 to disable)
+  - `--update-interval MILLISECONDS`: Sets auto-update check interval in milliseconds (0 to disable)
+  - `--debug-simulate-update`: Debug mode flag to simulate finding updates
+  - **Exit codes**: The application uses exit code 2 to signal that updates were found and a restart is needed

 ## Auto-Update System